Rostrevor Mountain Bike Trail, Co. Down' Castlewellan Mountain Bike Trail, Co. Down

 Rostrevor is 9 miles northwest of Newry and 46 miles south of Belfast.
 The A2 (Shore Road) provides a scenic coastal drive from Newry, while the Ulsterbus 39 service offers regular connections.
 For cyclists, the Mourne Coastal route and the Bike Mourne e‑bike tour both terminate in the village.

-Rostrevor’s mix of natural beauty, mythic landmarks and welcoming community makes it a micro‑cosm of what makes County Down a must‑visit destination.
+Rostrevor’s mix of natural beauty, mythic landmarks and a welcoming community makes it a micro‑cosm of what makes County Down a must‑visit destination.
 Whether you’re chasing the legend of the “Big Stone”, wandering the Narnia‑inspired forest, or simply sipping tea on a lough‑side terrace, the village offers a memorable slice of Irish coastal life.